FortressOne/qwtf-discord-bot/README.md

 This responds to `!server` messages by providing information about your game server.
 Defaults to the hostname command line argument, but will accept a hostname from the user.
-I.E. `!server fortressone.ga`
+I.E. `!server fortressone.org`

 ![screenshot of bot responding to !server command](server_screenshot.png)